giovannibelzoni/backend-challenge/README.md

 ##### Scenario 1: Modify pulse name

     Given I have a pulse with the id of 1
-    When I send a DELETE `/pulses/1` request
+    When I send a DELETE /pulses/1 request
-    Then I should see a `no content` response.
+    Then I should see a "no content" response

 ---